statistikZH/covid19monitoring/README.md

 **Published:**

--  data is included in the daily "official release"
+-  data is included in the daily "official release".

 # Our github procedure